MISSING MAN TABLE & HONORS CEREMONY As you entered the room, you may have noticed a special table; it is reserved to honor our missing men.

 The single red rose reminds us of the lives of these Americans….and their loved ones and friends who keep the faith, while seeking answers.

-The yellow ribbon symbolizes our continued uncertainty, hope for their return and determination to account for them, and bring them home.
+The yellow ribbon symbolizes our continued uncertainty, hope for their return and determination to account for them.

-A slice of lemon reminds us of their bitter fate, captured and missing in a foreign land.
+A slice of lemon reminds us of their bitter fate, captured or missing in a foreign land.

-A pinch of salt symbolizes the tears of our missing and their families - who long for answers after decades of uncertainty.
+A pinch of salt symbolizes the tears of our missing and their families.

-The lighted candle reflects our hope for their return – alive or dead.
+The lighted candle reflects our hope for their return.

 The glass is inverted – to symbolize their inability to share a toast.

-Let us now raise our water glasses in a toast to honor America’s POW/MIA and others unaccounted-for, to the success of our efforts to account for them, and to the safety of all now serving our nation!
+Let us now raise our water glasses in a toast to honor America’s POW/MIAs, to the success of our efforts to account for them, and to the safety of all now serving our nation!